 How do I know if I qualify to earn 6 credits tuition free?

-If you have lived in the Flathead or Lincoln Counties or one year or more, you are an in-district student and qualify to take 6 credits tuition free.
+If you have lived in MT for one year or more and are a MT resident, you qualify to take 6 credits tuition free.
 Subsequent credits are offered at a significantly reduced rate.